-I’m pretty confident Bing Crosby wasn’t singing about Covent Garden all those years ago, but here in 2020, you can be sure we’ll be singing about Covent Garden all season long.
-The piazza is already home to 115,000 lights, London’s largest hand-picked tree, and giant mistletoe chandeliers, but in a bid to make December even more magical, Covent Garden will now be dusted with a sprinkling of snow each day!
+I’m pretty confident Bing Crosby wasn’t singing about Covent Garden all those years ago, but here in 2023, you can be sure we’ll be singing about Covent Garden all season long.
+The piazza is already home to an incredible twinkling light display, an enormous hand-picked Christmas tree, and giant Christmas decorations.
+But clearly, that’s not enough.
+In a bid to make Christmas even more magical, Covent Garden will now find itself dusted with snow throughout the Christmas season – starting December 1!

 Also published on Medium.